Neurodiversity coaching for organisations

 - Developing a neuro-inclusive working environment for all employees

 Coaching can have a positive impact in a range of situations.
-A formal medical diagnosis is not required.
 Many people live with self-diagnosis, many will be on a long waiting list to work through the process of getting a diagnosis.
 Some people may recognise traits in themselves, but are unsure whether they have a neurodivergent condition.
 And some people may have been diagnosed later in their adult-life and would benefit from supportive and confidential conversations to help them thrive at work.
+A formal medical diagnosis is not required to work with me.
+I understand the importance of meeting each individual where they are at in their specific journey.

-It’s important to note the vital role of education and coaching for leaders and line managers as well.
+As well as supporting the neurodivergent employee, it is important to note the vital role of education and coaching for leaders and line managers.
 Current estimates are that 15-20%* of the UK population have a neurodivergent condition.
 If your organisation employs 10+ people and is representative of the population, then it is likely that one or more of your colleagues have neurodivergent conditions or a combination of conditions.
 The CIPD report that 31% of employees have not disclosed their condition in the workplace, so you may not be aware of the challenges that employees are living with day-to-day.*

 What does coaching look like?

 I use a neuro-affirming, strengths-based approach to coaching.
-The definitions and descriptions of neurodivergent conditions frequently include the language of deficit and disorder, but I place a greater focus on that strengths that each individual has and how they can be used in your organisation.
+The definitions and descriptions of neurodivergent conditions frequently include the language of deficit and disorder, but I place a greater focus on the strengths that each individual has and how these strengths can be used in your organisation.

-I find a useful kick-off exercise with clients is to identify strengths using CliftonStrengths or VIA Strengths, and then spend time exploring how these natural talents can be employed more effectively at work.
-These conversations can uncover challenges, which can be explored in follow-up coaching sessions
+I find a useful kick-off exercise with clients is to identify strengths using CliftonStrengths or VIA Strengths.
+We then discuss how these natural talents can be employed more effectively at work.
+These conversations can uncover challenges, which can be explored in follow-up coaching sessions.
+This is optional, but can be highly effective in changing the narrative for employees who are in need of support.

 Strengths that can be desirable in the workplace include: